 Some Big Health Care Policy Changes Are Hiding In The Federal Spending Package

-Congress is set to pass a $1.4 trillion spending package this week, which the president has said he'll sign.
+Congress is set to pass a $1.4 trillion spending package this week, which President Trump has said he'll sign.
 The legislation includes policy changes and funding increases that public health advocates are celebrating, as well as the permanent repeal of three key taxes that were designed to pay for Obamacare — a win for industry groups.

 Notably absent from the spending package: legislation to address surprise billing or prescription drug prices.
 The House passed a prescription drug price bill last week, but a bill that can get through the Senate may be a long way off.
-Surprise billing proposals had support from both parties in both chambers of Congress and the White House.
-Still, it's proven difficult to nail down.
+Surprise billing proposals had support from both parties in both chambers of Congress as well as in the White House.
+Still, such legislation have proven difficult to nail down.
 Lawmakers involved say it is a priority for next year.

 Our health reporting team took a look at what is in the package and picked out notable highlights, including some surprising policy reverses for Congress.